RenderKit/embree/README.md

     rtcSetIntersectFunction(scene, geomID, userIntersectFunction);
     rtcSetOccludedFunction(scene, geomID, userOccludedFunction);

-The user bounds function (`userBoundsFunction`) get as input the pointer provided at the `rtcSetBoundsFunction2` function call, the geometry user pointer provided through the `rtcSetUserData` function call, the i'th geometry to calculate the bounds for, and a pointer to an array of bounds to fill (one bound for each timestep specified when creating the user geometry).

-The user intersect function (`userIntersectFunction`) and user occluded function (`userOccludedFunction`) get as input the pointer provided through the `rtcSetUserData` function call, a ray, and the index of the geometry to process.
-For ray packets, the user intersect and occluded functions also get a pointer to a valid mask as input.
-The user provided functions should not modify any ray that is disabled by that valid mask.

-The user intersect function should return without modifying the ray structure if the user geometry is missed.
-Whereas, if an intersection of the geometry with the ray segment was found, the intersect function has to update the hit information of the ray (`tfar`, `u`, `v`, `Ng`, `geomID`, `primID`).

-The user occluded function should also return without modifying the ray structure if the user geometry is missed.
-If the geometry is hit, it should set the `geomID` member of the ray to 0.

 See tutorial [User Geometry] for an example of how to use the user defined geometries.